 You spend 45 minutes with the parents of a child (inpatient) recently diagnosed with a swallowing issue, educating them in the appropriate management for their child.
 After, you spend 15 minutes documenting your findings about the child.
-At the end of the month, the child returns, having been discharged from hospital, for further counselling, accompanied by her mother.
+At the end of the month, having been discharged from hospital, the child and her mother is seen via video for further counselling.
 This visit lasts 30 minutes and you spend 15 minutes documenting her progress.
-She returns one month later for further monitoring and counselling, a 30-minute visit, after which you take 10 minutes to document your findings.
+She returns to your office one month later for further monitoring and counselling, a 30-minute visit, after which you take 10 minutes to document your findings.
 (Record each day separately.)

-Day 1 Day 2 Day 3 Workload SRA: Therapeutic Intervention = 60 min SRA: Therapeutic Intervention = 45 min SRA: Therapeutic Intervention = 40 min Service Activity Attendance Day - Face-to- Face = 1 Visit - Face-to-Face = 1 (optional) Attendance Day = 1 Attendance Day - Face-to- Face = 1 Visit - Face-to-Face = 1 (optional) Attendance Day = 1 Attendance Day - Face- to-Face = 1 Visit - Face-to-Face = 1 (optional) Caseload New Referral = 1 New Referral = 1 Active Carryover = 1 Category of Service Recipient Inpatient Client Hospital Client Hospital
+Day 1 Day 2 Day 3 Workload SRA: Therapeutic Intervention = 60 min SRA: Therapeutic Intervention = 45 min SRA: Therapeutic Intervention = 40 min Service Activity Attendance Day - In- person = 1 Visit - In-person = 1 (optional) Attendance Day = 1 Attendance Day - Virtual - video Visit - Virtual video = 1 (optional) Attendance Day = 1 Attendance Day - In- person = 1 Visit - In-person = 1 (optional) Caseload New Referral = 1 New Referral = 1 Active Carryover = 1 Category of Service Recipient Inpatient Client Hospital Client Hospital